Destin Minor in Possession (MIP) Defense Lawyers

 Actual & Constructive Possession of Alcohol in Destin

-To be convicted of this offense, the Destin prosecution must be able to definitively prove that you or your child was in constructive or actual possession of alcohol.
-To be in actual possession of alcohol in Destin, a minor must be in physical control of beverage—for instance, having a beer in your hand, in your purse or backpack, or very near you would be considered actual possession.
+To be convicted of this offense, the State must be able to prove that you were in constructive or actual possession of alcohol.
+To be in actual possession of alcohol, a minor must be in physical control of the beverage—for instance, having a beer in your hand.

 Constructive possession, on the other hand, may be understood as a minor simply being aware of the presence of alcohol, in addition to having the ability and intent to possess it.
-For instance, you may be accused of constructive possession if you are at a Destin beach party where alcohol is being served and you are able to possess alcohol that is close by.
+For instance, you can be accused of MIP if you are at a party on the beach where alcohol was being served and you were able to possess alcohol that is close by.

-The frequent parties on Destin’s beaches make it relatively easy for someone under 21 to come into contact with alcohol.
+The frequent parties on Destin’s beaches make it easy for someone under 21 to come into contact with alcohol.
 Under Fla.
-Stat. § 562.111, however, it is illegal for anyone under 21 to possess alcohol under any circumstance, except in the presence of a guardian or when conducting legitimate business.
-If convicted of a second degree misdemeanor MIP in Destin, you or your child may face one or more of the following penalties:
+Stat. § 562.111, however, it is illegal for anyone under 21 to possess alcohol under any circumstance, except when conducting legitimate business.
+If convicted of a second degree misdemeanor MIP in Destin, you may face one or more of the following penalties: